CowClip: Reducing CTR Prediction Model Training Time from 12 hours to 10 minutes on 1 GPU: Additional Experimental Results

 \section{Additional Experimental Results}

-We run our experiments with three random seeds (1234, 1235, 1236), and the deviation for AUC is less than 0.012\%.
-The training time comparison and speedup for the Avazu dataset are shown in Table~\ref{tab:lb_avazu_time}.
-The training and testing AUC and loss curve at different epochs with different batch sizes are shown in Figure~\ref{fig:train} and Figure~\ref{fig:test} respectively.
+We run our experiments with three random seeds (1234, 1235, 1236), and the standard deviation among all experiments for AUC is less than 0.012\%.
+The performance comparisons between previous scaling methods and CowClip for Criteo-seq and Avazu dataset are shown in Table~\ref{tab:lb_criteo_seq_8k} and Table~\ref{tab:lb_avazu_8k} respectively.
+The performance of CowClip methods at different batch size with four different network architectures on Avazu is presented in Table~\ref{tab:lb_avazu_128k}.
+As we can see, Cowclip maintains the performance at a large batch size on both dataset and achieves a fast speedup (for Criteo-seq, the speedup is the same as Criteo).
+The training time comparison and speedup for the Avazu dataset are shown in Table~\ref{tab:lb_avazu_time}.The training and testing AUC and loss curve at different epochs with different batch sizes are shown in Figure~\ref{fig:train} and Figure~\ref{fig:test} respectively.